City Unscripted

 Food: Beyond the Tourist Trails

-Kuromon Ichiba Market gets called "Osaka's kitchen," which makes me cringe.
-It's too touristy, prices inflated for visitors taking Instagram photos.
-But if you know where to look, the covered market has vendors here for decades.
+Kuromon Ichiba Market is often called "Osaka's kitchen," which makes me cringe.
+It's too touristy, and prices are inflated for visitors taking Instagram photos.
+But if you know where to look, the covered market has had vendors for decades.

 I buy from the same tuna vendor my neighbor introduced me to fifteen years ago.
 He doesn't speak much English, but he knows fish.
 The local specialties he recommends never reach tourist stalls.